AMRIZH/Spark-hadoop-install/README.md

-Here's a tidied-up version of your README:

----

 # Installing Apache Spark with Hadoop on Windows

 Follow these steps to set up Apache Spark with Hadoop on a Windows system.